mimi-netizen/Steghub-DevOps_CloudComputing/Project 10 Load Balancer Solution With Nginx and SSL TLS/Project/Prerequisites.md

 SSL/TLS uses digital certificates to identify and validate a Website.
 A browser reads the certificate issued by a Certificate Authority (CA) to make sure that the website is registered in the CA so it can be trusted to establish a secured connection.

-There are different types of SSL/TLS certificates – you can learn more about them here.
-You can also watch a tutorial on how SSL works here or an additional resource here

 In this project you will register your website with LetsEnrcypt Certificate Authority, to automate certificate issuance you will use a shell client recommended by LetsEncrypt – cetrbot.